jaxankey/Virtual-Game-Table/README.md

 ## A Minimal Game

-To give a sense of how the engine works, here is the minimal code required to make the checkers game (see `games/minimal/game.js`):
+To give a sense of how the engine works, here is the minimal code required to make a basic checkers game (see `games/minimal/game.js`):

 ```javascript
 // Master list of all images.